Breeding Location:

 General

 California Quail: Medium-sized quail with distinctive, curled black head plume and white-bordered black throat.
 Breast is gray and belly is sharply scaled.
-Flanks are brown with white streaks and back is olive-brown.
-Female and juvenile are smaller, with brown plume, and without black throat.
+Flanks are brown with white streaks; back is olive-brown; black bill, gray legs.
+Female is browner and lacks a dark central patch on the belly; head and throat gray with dark streaks.
+Some females get partial male plumage.
+Juveniles are smaller, with brown plume, without black throat; lacks a bold flank pattern, has buff-tipped greater primary coverts.

 Range and Habitat

-California Quail: Originally resident from southern Oregon south to Baja California, but introduced to the Pacific northwest, Idaho, and other inland states.
-Preferred habitats include brushy chaparral foothills, live oak canyons, and adjacent deserts and suburbs.
+California Quail: Originally, this species was a resident from southern Oregon south to Baja California, but it has been introduced to the Pacific northwest, Idaho, Nevada, Utah, and Arizona.
+Its preferred habitats include brushy chaparral foothills, live oak canyons, and adjacent deserts and suburbs.

 Breeding and Nesting

-California Quail: Twelve to sixteen buff to yellow eggs, with large blotches of brown gray, are laid in a shallow ground depression lined with grass.
+California Quail: Males often compete for a mate.
+They will mate with only one female.
+Twelve to sixteen buff to yellow eggs with large blotches of brown gray are laid in a shallow ground depression lined with grass.
 Incubation ranges from 18 to 23 days and is carried out by the female.
+Both parents will care for the chicks.

 Foraging and Feeding